isomerpages/moe-admiraltysec/_sec-1-registration-2025/First Day of School/Meet The Parent Session 2025.md

 <p>Dialogue with Form Teachers and KPs</p>
 </li>
 </ul>
-<p>Parents can indicate their attendance in the Parent Gateway letter issued
+<p>Parents can indicate their attendance in the Parent Gateway letter that
-on 18 December 2024.</p>
+will be issued on 3 Jan 2025.</p>